 - Bake for 10 minutes until crisp and golden brown

-- Now you can enjoy the bread chips them
+- Now you can enjoy the bread potato chips

-You have all the options to season the bread chips exactly to your taste.
-We like to take Olive oil, oregano and herbs de Provence.
-Smoked salt, sea salt, paprika, curry powder, parmesan cheese.... give free rein to your creativity.
+You have all the options you need to season the bread potato chips exactly to your taste.
+We like to use Olive oil, oregano and herbs de Provence.
+Smoked salt, sea salt, paprika, curry powder, parmesan... give free rein to your creativity.

-Bread chips - the best recycling for stale bread
+Bread potato chips - the best use for stale bread

 Isn't it cool to be able to enjoy that old baguette after all instead of throwing it in the organic waste garbage can?
-We live in a throwaway society where things end up in the trash far too quickly.
-In order to live sustainably in principle, you should therefore always think again before you go to the trash can, whether there isn't still a Possibility of recycling there.
-Whether it's food like bread or other consumer goods like flower pots or old oak planks - you can often still get something out of it.
+We live in a throwaway society where things end up in the bin far too quickly.
+In order to live sustainably, you should therefore always think again before you go to the garbage can to see if there isn't another option.
+Possibility of recycling there is.
+Whether it's food such as bread or other consumer goods such as flower pots or old oak planks - you can often still get something out of it.